ByVictorrr/WindowServerCalpolyStudents/README.md

 # WindowServerCalpolyStudents
 a tutorial on how to use a ec2 server for your windows needs.

 This tutorial is meant for Unix operating systems meaning macOS, linux, BSD ect..
-In this tutorial im using arch linux so it might be differnt for your guys but the same concepts apply.
+In this tutorial im using arch linux so it might be different for you guys but the same concepts apply.

 ## Parts
 1.) create an ec2 windows instance